datastax/python-driver/docs/installation.rst

 Supported Platforms
 -------------------
-Python 3.7 and 3.8 are supported.
+Python 3.8 through 3.12 are supported.
 Both CPython (the standard Python implementation) and `PyPy <http://pypy.org>`_ are supported and tested.

 Linux, OSX, and Windows are supported.